Co-author: Elise Donaldson

-So if you have a credit card and your phone has been damaged or stolen within the first few months of purchase, it could be worth checking with your credit card provider to see if they’ll replace it.
+So, if you have a credit card and your phone has been damaged or stolen within the first few months of purchase, it could be worth checking with your credit card provider to see if they’ll help cover the cost of replacing it.

 American Express smartphone screen insurance

 In addition to purchase protection insurance, there is a unique benefit offered to American Express cardholders – smartphone screen insurance.
-This covers you for the cost of repairing your smartphone screen alone, up to the cost of $500.
-To claim on this policy, take a photo of the receipt you get after repairing your screen and attach it to an online claims form with AMEX.
+This covers you for the cost of repairing your smartphone screen alone, up to the cost of $500 for two events a year (with a 10% excess for each claim).
+To claim on this policy, take a photo of the receipt you get after repairing your screen and attach it to an online claims form with AmEx.
 Note that this policy is limited to: